sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 6:50am and we're up.
 Discussing the mertis of chamois and the Daily Mail's high quality reporting on a suncream pill.

 7:20am, finishing up breakfast and it's looking like we'll manage to dodge all the bad weather.
 Few thunderstorms yesterday evening while we were eating.

+8:10am, final preparations before the final leg.
+Hayfever tablets all round.
+Lots of water filling, lots of tinkering.
+Can't wait to see what Paris is all about! 🗼